eclipse-esmf/esmf-aspect-model-editor/README.md

 ## Introduction

-This project includes the Aspect model editor and their documentation.
+This project includes the Aspect Model Editor and its documentation.
+As a user, download the Installer from https://github.com/eclipse-esmf/esmf-aspect-model-editor/releases .

 ## Getting help